FrankOfTheScience/RefreshedAscii/README.md

 <br/>
 Select option 1 to choose a JPEG file to convert to ASCII art.

+'Copy as path' your file and paste it to the console when required.

 After conversion, the ASCII art will be saved as a JPEG file in your Documents folder.

 Select option 2 to exit the application.